 “The viruses are closely related, even in the same family, and as such the learned lessons from dengue may help shorten the development cycle for discovering a Zika vaccine,” Norman said in an email.
 “And the antibody tests that currently show whether or not a patient has had Zika and/or dengue cross-react, suggesting that the natural antibodies a person makes are similar in the antigen they seek to attack.”

 The most common symptoms of Zika infection are fever, rash, and joint pain.
-Most people suffer mild symptoms for a few days to a week, according to the CDC website.
+Most people suffer mild symptoms for a few days to a week, according to

-However, the Zika virus has been linked to a serious birth defect called microcephaly in babies whose mothers were infected during pregnancy, according to the CDC.
+However, the Zika virus has been linked to a serious birth defect called microcephaly in babies whose mothers were infected during pregnancy,

 The latest Zika outbreak began two years ago in Brazil.
-According to the latest figures from the World Health Organization (WHO), the disease has been documented in 33 countries since 2014.
+According to

 The latest countries to report Zika presence are Cuba and Dominica.